 Children who attend do what they naturally do—play.
 However, the program is designed strategically so that the children’s play also helps them build memory and imagination.
 The materials and activities at the centers introduce language, math, science, and art.
 Students also build language and social skills.

-Pre-K 4 SA has a broader impact on the community through its grants program that increases quality and access in early childhood programs across San Antonio.
+Pre-K 4 SA has a broader impact on the community through its grants program that increases quality and access in San Antonio preschool programs.
 Also, educators who teach prekindergarten to third grade are welcomed for free professional development to support best practices.

 For more information, we recommend you read some of the many news stories linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current and former Pre-K 4 SA families who can comment with answers about their own experiences.